awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 You can control access to data in your Amazon S3 buckets by using a bucket policy attached to the bucket and by using an IAM role attached to the cluster\.

-Redshift Spectrum can't access data stored in Amazon S3 buckets that use a bucket policy that restricts access to only specified VPC endpoints\.
+Redshift Spectrum on provisioned clusters can't access data stored in Amazon S3 buckets that use a bucket policy that restricts access to only specified VPC endpoints\.
 Instead, use a bucket policy that restricts access to only specific principals, such as a specific AWS account or specific users\.

 For the IAM role that is granted access to the bucket, use a trust relationship that allows the role to be assumed only by the Amazon Redshift service principal\.
 When attached to your cluster, the role can be used only in the context of Amazon Redshift and can't be shared outside of the cluster\.
 For more information, see [Restricting access to IAM roles](authorizing-redshift-service.md#authorizing-redshift-service-database-users)\.
+A service control policy \(SCP\) can also be used to further restrict the role, see [Prevent IAM users and roles from making specified changes, with an exception for a specified admin role](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_examples_general.html#example-scp-restricts-with-exception) in the *AWS Organizations User Guide*\.

 To use Redshift Spectrum, no IAM policies blocking the use of presigned URLs can be in place\.